-Our club hope to be fielding Girls teams in U10, U12, U14 and U16 in 2017.
+Our club will field Girls teams in U10, U12, U14 and U16 in 2018.
 They will be supported with experienced and dedicated team of quality coaches, assistant coaches

 and team managers.

 Joining Panthers Girls is much more than playing footy.
 It’s the chance to experience all the positive aspects of a team sport at a family friendly club.